broffis/page-speed-insights-ts/README.md

 npm run
 ```

 The terminal will give you a couple prompts: number of runs, page to test, and device to be used.
+You will get a confirmation prompt with your inputs.
 After a few moments you will get an output in your terminal of the test run.
 Note: the more times you run the test, the longer this will take